Skip to content

 Analytical, computational and technological skills have become increasingly important in many disciplines and professional careers.
 We encourage students to develop those skills by taking courses in Mathematics and Computer Science in their first year.

 To enroll in an introductory mathematics course, students with advanced placement credit (from a successful AP Calculus exam score or prior college course in Calculus) will select a course based on that placement.
-A student without advanced placement credit must take the Clark University math placement test (available to every student in Moodle) and will register for the course in which the exam places them.
-(Details on placement are given in the document MathCS_SummerAdvise_HelpDoc_June2019.pdf.)
+A student without advanced placement credit must take the Clark University math placement test (available to every student in Canvas) and will register for the course in which the exam places them.

 Two Calculus tracks are open to students: the regular track MATH 120-MATH 121, and the Honors track MATH 124-MATH 125.
 Both tracks start in the fall.
 Students who do not place into Calculus, but place into Pre-calculus (MATH 119), can start with MATH 119 this fall and continue with MATH 120 in the fall of their second year.